Journal of Austrian-American History: Published volumes

 The Journal of Austrian-American History publishes articles representing the full diversity of scholarship on the Austrian-American relationship.
 The first volume, which appeared in 2017, included articles on Hungarian migrant marriages in the United States, a study of Austrian and Dustbowl refugees, as they appear in Hollywood cinema, and an assessment of Hip hop, Malcolm X, and Muslim activism in Austria.
 The volume that followed featured a special issue on migration from Central Europe, together with articles on the ties between the industrialist and arts patron Walter Paepcke, the Hungarian artist László Moholy-Nagy, and an emerging Bauhaus sensibility in Chicago, among others.

-The Journal has also presented archival research foregrounding the correspondence of prominent Habsburg-Americans, with articles devoted to John R. Palandech (Ivan Palandačić), the well-known immigrant publisher, politician, and entrepreneur in Chicago, as well as an essay by Walter D. Kamphoefner on language and loyalty among German Americans during World War I. Oral histories of American diplomatic personnel stationed in Vienna from 1945–55, recorded by the Association for Diplomatic Studies and Training, have also been published.
+The Journal has also presented archival research foregrounding the correspondence of prominent Habsburg-Americans, with articles devoted to John R. Palandech, the well-known immigrant publisher, politician, and entrepreneur in Chicago, as well as an essay by Walter D. Kamphoefner on language and loyalty among German Americans during World War I. Oral histories of American diplomatic personnel stationed in Vienna from 1945–55, recorded by the Association for Diplomatic Studies and Training, have also been published.

 Transatlantic cultural relations remain a continuing focus of Journal contributions.
 The 2020 volume included an investigation of Vienna and the British-American film production, The Third Man, as a locus classicus for postwar espionage, while the 2021 volume presented five essays devoted to "Americans in Vienna 1945-1955."
 The 2022 special issue highlighted "Musical Diplomacy in Austrian-American Relations."

 The 2022 journal special issue also featured a review by Günter Bischof of Allied post-World War II occupation and nation-building, and its lessons for the future.
 That same volume included a special issue on "Austrian Children and Youth Fleeing Nazi Austria," with four contributions, ranging from an essay on Ernst Papanek to an article on intracategorical complexity in the memoirs of young Jewish Austrian emigrants to the United States.

-Following the 2023 collection of essays devoted to the Hungarian-American scholar István Deák, the Journal presented new research on the United States and the development tourism in Austria, together with articles on Central European Initiatives in 19th Century America."
+Following the 2023 collection of essays devoted to the Hungarian-American scholar István Deák, the 2024 issue of the Journal presented new research on the United States and the development tourism in Austria, together with collection of articles on Central European Religious Initiatives in 19th Century America."
 In 2025, the Journal published a special issue on "Austrian Women Artists and Transatlantic Exchange in Design and Pedagogy," together with research on László Frank, the postwar Hungarian prophet of anti-Americanism who spent the war years in Shanghai exile.

 Editorial board

-The editorial board of the Journal of Austrian-American History is composed of Austrian history scholars in the United States and Europe, including Siegfried Beer, Peter Becker, Günter Bischof, Gary B. Cohen, Olivia Florek, Farid Hafez, Christian Karner, Nathan Marcus, Anita McChesney, Britta McEwen, Martin Nedbal, Nicole M. Phelps, Dominique Reill, Julia Secklehner, Robert Schuett, Janis Staggs, and Jonathan Singerton.
+The editorial board of the Journal of Austrian-American History is composed of Austrian history scholars in Israel, the United States, and in Europe, including Siegfried Beer, Peter Becker, Günter Bischof, Gary B. Cohen, Olivia Florek, Farid Hafez, Christian Karner, Nathan Marcus, Anita McChesney, Britta McEwen, Martin Nedbal, Nicole M. Phelps, Dominique Reill, Julia Secklehner, Robert Schuett, Janis Staggs, and Jonathan Singerton.
 Journal editor is Michael Burri.